Welcome, we're here to help.

 Texas Workforce Commission (TWC) is the state agency charged with overseeing and providing workforce development services to employers and job seekers of Texas.
 TWC strengthens the Texas economy by providing the workforce development component of the Governor's economic development strategy.
 Texas boasts an incredibly skilled workforce ready to attract enterprise to the Lone Star State.
 By focusing on the needs of employers, TWC gives Texas the competitive edge necessary to draw business here.

-Our mission is to promote and support an effective workforce system that offers employers, individuals and communities the opportunity to achieve and sustain economic prosperity.
+Our mission is to promote and support a workforce system that creates value and offers employers, individuals, and communities the opportunity to achieve and sustain economic prosperity.
 Our TWC Mission, Vision and Philosophy give more information about our goals and core beliefs.

 The Commission is the governing body of the Texas Workforce Commission, comprised of three commissioners appointed by the Governor, one each representing employers, labor and the public.